jenkinsci/kubernetes-plugin/README.md

 In any case if the referenced template is not found it will be ignored.

+#### Nesting Pod templates

+Field `inheritFrom` provides an easy way to compose podTemplates that have been pre-configured.
+In many cases it would be useful to define and compose podTemplates directly in the pipeline using groovy.
+This is made possible via nesting.
+You can nest multiple pod templates together in order to compose a single one.

+The example below composes two different podTemplates in order to create one with maven and docker capabilities.

+    podTemplate(label: 'docker', containers: [containerTemplate(image: 'docker)]) {
+        podTemplate(label: 'maven', containers: [containerTemplate(image: 'maven)]) {
+            // do stuff
+        }
+    }

+This feature is extra useful, pipeline library developers as it allows you to wrap podTemplates into functions and let users, nest those functions according to their needs.

+For example one could create a function for a maven template, say `mavenTemplate.groovy`:

+    #!/usr/bin/groovy
+    def call() {
+    podTemplate(label: label,
+            containers: [containerTemplate(name: 'maven', image: 'maven', command: 'cat', ttyEnabled: true)],
+            volumes: [secretVolume(secretName: 'maven-settings', mountPath: '/root/.m2'),
+                      persistentVolumeClaim(claimName: 'maven-local-repo', mountPath: '/root/.m2nrepo')]) {
+        body()
+    }

+and also a function for a docker template, say `dockerTemplate.groovy`:

+    #!/usr/bin/groovy
+    def call() {
+    podTemplate(label: label,
+            containers: [containerTemplate(name: 'docker', image: 'docker', command: 'cat', ttyEnabled: true)],
+            volumes: [hostPathVolume(hostPath: '/var/run/docker.sock', mountPath: '/var/run/docker.sock')]) {
+        body()
+    }

+Then consumers of the library could just express the need for a maven pod with docker capabilities by combining the two:

+    dockerTemplate {
+        mavenTemplate {
+            ssh """
+               mvn clean install
+               docker build -t  myimage ./target/docker/
+            """
+        }
+    }

 ## Container Configuration
 When configuring a container in a pipeline podTemplate the following options are available: